echobom/UERANSIM-wiki/Development-Guideline.md

 2. Click `Open`
 3. Select the root folder of UERANSIM and hit OK
 4. Clion will ask you if you want to import the project as `CMake` or `makefile`.
 Select **CMake**.
-5. Click `Build/Build Project` from the top menu
+5. Click `Build/Build Project` from the top menu.